heh-dst/template-amc-simple/README.md

 Documentation of auto-multiple-choice is available at http://auto-multiple-choice.net.

 To use it:
-1. Connect to the container with a browser: http://localhost:6900/vnc.html
+1. Connect to the container with a browser: http://localhost:6900/vnc.html, password: `vscode`
 2. In your container terminal, launch AMC
    ```sh
    auto-multiple-choice